 Tax-advantaged retirement accounts could be the answer to greater financial security.
 Contributing to a workplace retirement savings plan or an individual retirement account (IRA) helps you build tax-deferred savings now that could help you enjoy the retirement you want later in life.

 Types of workplace retirement savings plans

-- The 457 plan is limited to government employers and certain nonprofits.
-It’s possible an employer may offer a 457 as a supplement to a 401(k) or 403(b) plan.
+- The 457 plan is limited to government employees and certain nonprofits.
+An employer may offer a 457 as a supplement to a 401(k) or 403(b) plan.

-- If you’re eligible, contributions are tax-deductible.
+- If you’re eligible, contributions may be tax-deductible.

 - Contributions grow tax-deferred until you withdraw funds.
+You can keep contributing funds at any age as long as you have earned income.
 You can begin taking money without penalty at age 59 ½.
-Mandatory distributions begin at age 70 ½.
+Mandatory distributions begin at age 72 for some.

 What it means to fund an IRA

 Funding an IRA is about taking care of yourself beyond what an employer might contribute.
 Check the IRS website for annual IRA contribution limits.